PmagPy/PmagPy/CONTRIBUTING.md

 We try to make new releases of PmagPy several times per year.

 A new release includes: updated pip packages (pmagpy & pmagpy-cli), and updated standalone GUIs (for Windows, Mac, and Linux).
-Making a new release has several steps:

-- Make (or update) a release branch.
-This allows work to continue on the master branch, while keeping a stable branch for the release.
-Once the release is ready, the pip releases and standalones should be released from this branch!
+- Make sure you are set up with PyPI.
+You must have a PyPI account and be added as an Owner or Maintainer of pmagpy and pmagpy-cli.
+You will need to install twine using `pip install twine`.
+You will also need to create a .pypirc file in your home directory (see [sample .pypirc file](https://github.com/PmagPy/PmagPy/blob/master/example_pypirc)).

 - Make sure all tests are passing and all new features are working.

-- Create a new release number by updating pmagpy/version.py.
+- These are the steps to make a new pip release for pmagpy and pmagpy-cli:

+    + First, increment the version number pmagpy/version.py.
+PYPI will reject a duplicate version number, so you need to update version.py each time.
 Release numbers are in the form of MAJOR.MINOR.PATCH, and each release number should be higher than the one before it.
 More on semantic versioning can be found [here](http://semver.org).
 The pip release and the standalones should all use the same release number!

-- Create a pip release.

-    + **Note:** Before you can make a pip release, you must have a PyPI account and be added as an Owner or Maintainer of pmagpy and pmagpy-cli.
-You will need to install twine using `pip install twine`.
-You will also need to create a .pypirc file in your home directory (see [sample .pypirc file](https://github.com/PmagPy/PmagPy/blob/master/example_pypirc)).

-    + These are the steps to make a pip release for pmagpy and pmagpy-cli.

-    + First, increment the version number pmagpy/version.py.
-PYPI will reject a duplicate version number, so you need to update version.py each time.

     + From the PmagPy directory, use the following command to build a new distribution of pmagpy, upload it to PYPI, and upgrade locally: